xwmx/nb/README.md

-  notebook   Print current notebook name. notebooks  Manage notebooks. open       Open the current notebook in your file browser or explorer. search     Search notes. settings   Edit configuration settings. show       Show a note.
+  notebook   Print current notebook name. notebooks  Manage notebooks. open       Open the current notebook in your file browser or explorer. rename     Set the filename to <name> for the specified note file. search     Search notes. settings   Edit configuration settings. show       Show a note.